mkraenz/laguerre/README.md

 tp_{0,0,-1}
 Now we just in-/decrease the corresponding index each time we built another row of spheres.
 Due to the nature of the construction it is not neccessary to have mixed terms, e.g. indices where both x and y are unequal to 0.
 Only one will be unequal to 0,

+## Setup problems
+### Tests
+When runnings the grunt <test> task it might display you a `Phantom Js timed out` warning.
+This is the case when mocha is not installed correctly.
+Solution: run `$ npm install -g mocha`

+Maybe.....For tests also cd into /test and run `$ bower install`.

+### npm install errors
+After mocha was globally installed, a new setup from scratch might end up in the error message as in the comments attached screenshot.
+To safely setup the project try deleting the grunt-mocha and the generator-mocha from %appdata%/npm/node_modules.
+Then run `npm install -g grunt-mocha` and try the whole installation again.